MokobiaJoan/DungeonExplorer/docs/architecture/usage_scenarios.md

 2. Character Selection:
    - The player is prompted to choose a character class: Warrior, Mage, or Rogue.
-   - The player reads the descriptions and selects "Warrior".
+   - The player reads the descriptions and selects any character of their choice.
    - The player enters their character's name and confirms the selection.
-   - The characterSelection() method of the DungeonExplorer class is called, creating an instance of the Warrior class.
+   - The characterSelection() method of the DungeonExplorer class is called, creating an instance of the chosen character's class.

 #### Entering the Room